munificent/ui-as-code/in-progress/parameter-freedom.md

     support mutability.

-*   If all of the rest arguments come from a single spread argument, the rest parameter object *may* be the original object was spread.
-In other words:
+*   If all of the rest arguments come from a single spread argument, the rest parameter object *may* be the original object that was spread.
+In other
+    words:

     ```dart
     var restObj;